February 1, 2017 | 4 p.m.

-“We are actively working responses in both regions,” says Mike Clark, senior advisor and senior policy director of International Program.
+“We are actively working responses in both regions,” says Mike Clark, Senior Advisor & Senior Policy Director of International Program.
 “Already, we have sent funding to our partners in Macedonia to help with food distribution.
 Our teams in Europe will distribute food and supplies in Northern France.”

 “We have positioned ourselves to help those who are engaging in risky journeys to save their families,” Clark adds.
 “We’re expecting to serve between 5,000 and 10,000 children of refugees immediately, and implement an ongoing strategy in Europe and the Middle East, which will enable us to serve tens of thousands more.”